MyBitFoundation/MyBit-Network.tech/README.md

   }
 ```

-:interrobang: `_spender in this case is the address of the ERC20Burner contract. _value should be placed high enough to avoid needing to approve the burner every use`
+* spender in this case is the address of the ERC20Burner contract. value should be placed high enough to avoid needing to approve the burner every use

+The functions that require burning are:
+- CrowdsaleGeneratorETH.createAssetOrderETH()
+- CrowdsaleETH.buyAssetOrderETH()
+- CrowdsaleGeneratorERC20.createAssetOrderERC20()
+- CrowdsaleERC20.buyAssetOrderERC20()
+- AssetExchange.buyAsset()
+- AssetExchange.createBuyOrder()

 ### [Platform-Variables](contracts/ecosystem/PlatformFunds.sol)
 Before assets can be funded the platform owners must set the `platform token` and the `platform wallet` by using: